 Another interesting physical adaptation is where their nostrils and eyeballs are located on their heads.
 You’ll see from the picture above that a crocodile can keep about 95% of its body submerged while hunting for prey making it a very stealthy predator.
 This is a body part adaptation that makes them more efficient hunters.

-Owls are a very unique type of bird and have adapted in many that help them survive.
+Owls are a very unique type of bird and have adapted in many ways that help them survive.
 One is that owls have amazing hearing.
 In fact, it’s believed that the barn owl has better hearing than any other animal on the planet.

 Owls can hunt in the complete dark by sound only, pinpointing a mouse from over a hundred yards away.
 Aside from their amazing hearing, an owl’s neck can rotate 270 degrees giving it a very wide view of its surrounding.
 Owls also have great camouflage making them near impossible to spot while they’re sitting completely still in a tree.
 All this things put together equal a highly efficient predator.